 - Please Step Out

 Emergency situations occasionally occur and may necessitate topic or speaker changes.
 Providers and Teens Communicating for Health (PATCH) and the University of Wisconsin–Madison ICEP reserve the right to alter or substitute a topic or speaker without prior notification.

-This course is designed for and marketed throughout Wisconsin.
+This workshop is designed for and marketed throughout Wisconsin.
 PATCH Sites are located in Dane, Coulee Region, and Central Wisconsin (with headquarters in Wausau).

 PLANNING COMMITTEE MEMBERS

 |Chelsea Aeschbach, MPH, CHES||Erica Koepsel, MA|

 MODERATORS - PATCH SITE COORDINATORS

 |Angela Gelatt, MPH, CHES, PATCH La Crosse Site Coordinator|

 |Aryce Jackson, PATCH Milwaukee Site Coordinator|